eas342/splintegrate/docs/installation.rst

     $ pip install -e .

-The :code::`-e` makes it an editable install
+The :code:`-e` makes it an editable install where the code will be updated with each edit.

 .. _Github repo: https://github.com/eas342/splintegrate
 .. _tarball: https://github.com/eas342/splintegrate/tarball/master